Synnotech-AG/Synnotech.FluentProcesses/README.md

 The process is then started and the builder waits for the process to exit.
 After that, `VerifyAndLogAfterExit` is called which logs the standard output and standard error if `LoggingBehavior.LogAfterProcessExit` was specified, and to perform exit code verification and logging.

 And that's it!
-If you want to learn more about the internals, simply check out the source code. **Synnotech.FluentProcesses** also provides the PDB files on NuGet so that you can directly debug into its source code in your IDE.
+If you want to learn more about the internals, simply check out the source code. **Synnotech.FluentProcesses** also provides the PDB files on NuGet (.snupkg) so that you can directly debug into its source code in your IDE.
+Check out this [article](https://devblogs.microsoft.com/nuget/improved-package-debugging-experience-with-the-nuget-org-symbol-server/) that shows you how to setup Visual Studio to consume .snupkg files from nuget.org.